tudelft3d/Dynamic-energy-simulations-based-on-the-3D-BAG-2.0/README.md

 • The geometry GML file can be imported into the database via software 3DCityDB importer/exporter.

 ## Disclaimer

-The script available at file **CitySim_XML_Generator.py** in its section 6 or the validation and adjustment of surfaces into convex geometries.
-We have found some bugs in this part of the code but they have not been solved yet.
+The script works for the provided CityGML files (yes as usual with the sample datasets...)
+But we have also tested the scripts with a real dataset, that is the case of the CityGML-based 3D City Model testbed for energy-related applications (Testbed4UBEM) [link](https://github.com/tudelft3d/Testbed4UBEM).

-We have used as well the data available here https://github.com/tudelft3d/Testbed4UBEM for testing CitySim XML Generator.
+For the specifc case of Testbed4UBEM, section 6 of **CitySim_XML_Generator.py** (validation and adjustment of surfaces into convex geometries) requires further development since we have found some bugs in this part of the code but they have not been solved yet.

 ## Citation
 If you would like to get further information of Yuzhen's work please have a look at his MSc thesis: